ros-hybrid-behaviour-planner/so_data/README.md

-soBuffer(.py)
+sobuffer(.py)
 -------------

 The central component of the so_data package is the soBuffer.
-It subscribes to the soData topic and stores all received gradients in an aggregated manner.
+It subscribes to the so_data topic and stores all received gradients in an aggregated manner.
 Furthermore, it includes several calculation options which are based on gradients.
 The soBuffer provides calculations necessary to implement self-organizing behaviours.
 Various parameters allow to adjust the soBuffer to the needs of a self-organization pattern.